Omarlaouan/ML_experiments/drift detection/README.md

+# Drif detection

 To do :
-- Drift Detection :
 - Compare to open source librairies (alibi, evidently)
 - Implement from scratch in python